TERUMÁ

 48. Exodus 21:15 Do not strike the father or mother who deserves this form of death

-49. Exodus 21:18 Laws of punishment
+49. Exodus 21:18 Laws of Punishment

 50. Exodus 21:10 The court is to execute by the sword the one who deserves this form of death